kimoppalfens/kimoppalfens.github.io/_posts/2021-01-06-Logging in the cloud - Part  2.md

 **Symmetric key encryption** uses the same (secret) key to both encrypt and decrypt the data.
 This poses a challenge in our process.
 Since we have to encrypt the data before uploading it, it means that our key is present on our staged device.
 If someone can get a hold of this key, we could decrypt all other encrypted logfiles as well.

 **Asymmetric key encryption**, also known as public key encryption, uses 2 different key's to encrypt/decrypt the data.
 A public key available to everyone that wants to use it, and a private key only available to you.
 A message that is encrypted using a public key can only be decrypted using a private key, while also, a message encrypted using a private key can be decrypted using a public key.
-Security of the public key is not required because it is publicly available and can be passed over the internet.
+Security of the public key is not required because decryption is done using our private key.

 So, that's settled then ?
 We will use asymmetric key encryption ?
 We take the public key to encrypt the logfiles before uploading them, and then use the private key to decrypt the data.
 Done!